sebasmos/QuantumVE/README.md

 Feel free to contact me at sebasmos@mit.edu

 Feel free to participate in QuantumVE's development!
 Start by forking the QuantumVE repository, and submit your contributions through a [pull request](https://help.github.com/articles/about-pull-requests/).
 Every contributor will be recognized as an author in the releases.
-Noteworthy contributors, especially those introducing new plugins or functionalities, will be featured on the QuantumVE conference website.

 We also appreciate bug reports, suggestions for new features, enhancements, and even sharing links to exciting projects or applications built using QuantumVE.
 Your engagement enriches the QuantumVE community!

 ## Acknowledgements

-This work was supported by the Google Cloud Research Credits program under the explicit award number GCP19980904.
+This work was supported by the Google Cloud Research Credits program under the award number GCP19980904.

 ## License